The Repository pattern in Go: a painless way to simplify your service logic

 }

-With the SQL implementation, it’s simple because we don’t need to keep backward compatibility.
+With the SQL implementation, it’s simple because we don’t need to maintain backward compatibility.
 In previous articles, we used Firestore as our primary database.
-Let’s prepare the implementation based on that, keeping backward compatibility.
+Let’s prepare an implementation based on that, keeping backward compatibility.

 Firestore implementation